microsoft/SciStanPy/docs/_sources/index.rst.txt

    # Perform maximum likelihood estimation (MLE) using PyTorch backend
    mle_result = model.mle(device='cuda')

-Note that if default data was provided during model initialization, then no data needs to be provided to this method call--the registered defaults will be used automatically.
+Note that if default data was provided during model initialization (as above), then no data need be provided to this method call--the registered defaults will be used automatically.
 Also note that, because this is a PyTorch-based method, GPU accelerattion can be used, which is a particularly useful feature for larger models.

-The :py:class:`~scistanpy.model.results.mle.MLE` object returned by :py:meth:`~scistanpy.model.model.Model.mle` method contains the optimized parameter values (accessible as instance variables or via the `model_to_varname` dictionary) and utility methods for evaluating the fit.
-Extensive details can be found in the :py:class:`MLE documentation <scistanpy.model.results.mle.MLE>`, but one to highlight is :py:meth:`scistanpy.model.results.mle.MLE.get_inference_obj`, which bootstraps samples from the optimized model, providing a cheap (relative to full MCMC sampling) alternative for uncertainty quantification.
+The :py:class:`~scistanpy.model.results.mle.MLE` object returned by the :py:meth:`~scistanpy.model.model.Model.mle` method contains the optimized parameter values (accessible as instance variables or via the ``model_to_varname`` dictionary) and utility methods for evaluating the fit.
+Extensive details can be found in the :py:class:`MLE documentation <scistanpy.model.results.mle.MLE>`, but one to highlight is the :py:meth:`~scistanpy.model.results.mle.MLE.get_inference_obj` method, which bootstraps samples from the optimized model, providing a cheap (relative to full MCMC sampling) alternative for uncertainty quantification.
 It can also be particularly helpful during the early stages of model development for assessing model validity before committing to MCMC sampling, especially for large models.
 Indeed, evaluating model fit with the returned :py:class:`~scistanpy.model.results.mle.MLEInferenceRes` instance is as straightforward as below:

 .. code-block:: python